redraiment/redraiment/README.md

           :Linux :FreeBSD :Emacs]}
 ```

-🔭 I'm looking for a remote Clojure job, and only communicate over email or IM, NO verbal communication.
+🔭 I'm looking for a remote full-stack developer job.
+It's better with Clojure and PostgreSQL.

 ### My Funny Projects 📋